AstraZeneca COVID vaccine data possibly 'outdated,' US regulator says | DW | 23.03.2021

-Coronavirus vaccine information provided by AstraZeneca may have provided an incomplete view of test results, a US regulator has said.
+Coronavirus vaccine information from AstraZeneca may have provided an incomplete view of test results, a US regulator has said.
 The vaccine has been dogged with doubts about possible side effects.

 Public trust in the AstraZeneca vaccine has fallen, though health officials recommend its continued use